rasputinforever/auto-complimentor/README.md

 Here's a real list of bugs:
 * Sentences that end in adjectives and contain "are", like "My feet are stinky" gives back "feet are".
 No good.
 * Sentences where "I am"/"I'm" are followed by "being" such as "I'm being a brat".
-Being is repeated.
+Being is repeated. (fixed 03-30-21)
 * Sentences staring with "a" like "a big baby".
 "A" is a noun and not developed to be considered.

 ## Future Implementations